 What is your policy regarding handling of test materials?

 Erin Yocom, Ashley Brookshaw, and Deborah Davis are trained to handle secure testing materials.
-All employees sign the state required assessment paperwork, and it is kept on file at the district level.
-In addition, the FCPS courier is responsible for delivering and picking up secure test materials.
+All employees sign the state required assessment paperwork, and documentation is kept on file at the district level.
+In addition, the FCPS couriers are responsible for delivering and picking up secure test materials.
 Both couriers are trained and required to sign assessment security paperwork.

 Who is responsible for district training?

 The Director and/or Coordinator of Assessment and Accountability will train all school test coordinators on a yearly basis.
 GKIDS 2.0 training takes place in July.
 Milestones, ACCESS, and GAA 2.0 training takes place in the spring, and updates are sent out in August and December, or on an as needed basis.
 In addition, Schoology, our LMS, is used to communicate information, provide access to materials, and provide support to appropriate system administrators and school test coordinators.
 New test coordinators will receive additional one-on-one support from the district assessment coordinator after being approved by the Board of Education.